Mobile game: Calculator games

-Mobile gaming revenue reached $50.4 billion in 2017, occupying 43% of the entire global gaming market and poised for further growth.
-It is expected to surpass the combined revenues from both PC gaming and console gaming in 2018.

 Different platforms

-Mobile games have been developed to run on a wide variety of platforms and technologies.
-These include the (today largely defunct) Palm OS, Symbian, Adobe Flash Lite, NTT DoCoMo's DoJa, Sun's Java, Qualcomm's BREW, WIPI, BlackBerry, Nook and early incarnations of Windows Mobile.
+Mobile games have been developed to run on a wide variety of platforms and technologies including the (today largely defunct) Palm OS, Symbian, Adobe Flash Lite, NTT DoCoMo's DoJa, Sun's Java, Qualcomm's BREW, WIPI, BlackBerry, Nook and early incarnations of Windows Mobile.

 Today, the most widely supported platforms are Apple's iOS and Google's Android.
-The mobile version of Microsoft's Windows 10 (formerly Windows Phone) is also actively supported, although in terms of market share remains marginal compared to iOS and Android.
+The mobile version of Microsoft's Windows 10 (formerly Windows Phone) is also actively supported, although it holds a lower market share relative to iOS and Android.

-Java was at one time the most common platform for mobile games, however its performance limits led to the adoption of various native binary formats for more sophisticated games.
+Java was at one time the most common platform for mobile games; its performance limits led to the adoption of various native binary formats for more sophisticated games.

 Due to its ease of porting between mobile operating systems and extensive developer community, Unity is one of the most widely used engines used by modern mobile games.
-Apple provides a number of proprietary technologies (such as Metal) intended to allow developers to make more effective use of their hardware in iOS-native games.
+Apple provides a number of proprietary technologies (such as Metal) made for mobile developers.

 Monetization

-With the introduction of the iOS App Store and support for in-app purchases by October 2009, the methods through which mobile games earn revenue have diverged significantly away from traditional game models on consoles or computers.
-Since 2009, a number of models have developed, and a mobile game developer/publisher may use one or a combination of these models to make revenue.
+With the introduction of the iOS App Store and support for in-app purchases by October 2009, the methods through which mobile games earn revenue have diverged significantly from traditional game models on consoles or computers.
+Since 2009, a number of models have been developed, and a mobile game developer/publisher may use one or a combination of these models to make revenue.